Resume and Cover Letter Tips, Tricks, and Examples

 Clean design

 A teen resume shouldn’t look childish.
-On one hand, colors, doodles, and fun fonts are great for decorating anyour algebra notebook.
-On the other hand, it is not so great for clearly communicating skills and employability.
+Leave the colors, doodles, and fun fonts for your algebra notebook – they don’t communicate your skills or employability.
 Choosing a clean design doesn’t have to mean a boring one, though.
-Choose a palette of complementary colors, legible fonts, and smart graphic elements to create a resume that looks unique to you, but still is easy to read.
+Choose a palette of complementary colors and legible fonts to create a resume that looks unique to you but still is easy to read.

 Focus on education